Frequently asked questions

 You may either search for opportunities on your own or consult with your department’s internship coordinator and/or the Career Center.
 Complete your internship application through Artworks no later than one week into the internship.
 International students on an F1 student visa must obtain work authorization from the Office of International Student Services before participating in any off-campus internships in the US.

 RISD degree candidates may enroll in Brown University courses and vice versa.
-To do so, the course must be approved by the head of your home department or, in the case of liberal arts-related courses, the dean of Liberal Arts.
+The course must be approved by the head of your home department or, for liberal arts-related courses, the dean of Liberal Arts.